TheKevSter35/browser-technologies-1920/README.md

 ## Progressive enhancement

-We start with jsut a simple experiences (Plain html) so the core function will work. and then adding styling and JS to make the experiences even better.
+We start with just a simple experiences (Plain html) so the core function will work. and then adding styling and JS to make the experiences even better.

 #### Functional and reliable